 Fiberglass pools are affordable, and there are financing options to fit your budget and timeline.
 The average fiberglass pool installation will run somewhere between $40,000 and $60,000, depending on the decisions you make relative to size, design, decking, landscaping and other related elements of the install.
-It’s easy to find online tools to help you in the selection of a pool and a tighter estimation of costs.
+It’s easy to find online tools, like an inground pool cost calculator, to help you in the selection of a pool and a tighter estimation of costs.

-A good rule of thumb if you’re putting together a rough budget is between $1,500 per linear foot.
-So a pool that’s 10 feet x 30 feet would come in at $45,000.
+A good rule of thumb, if you’re putting together a rough budget, is to estimate $1,500 per linear foot.
+So a pool that’s 10 feet x 30 feet will come in at $45,000.
 Keep in mind, you’re pricing the pool plus the accessories you must have.
-You may be wondering – “What about that financing you mentioned?”
+You may be wondering, “What about financing?”
 Much like any sizable home investment, there are many options for financing your pool.
 Your dealer has likely helped buyers just like you find financing for their pool.

 Are there hidden costs outside of installation and regular maintenance?

 Restoration can be as simple as clean-up and replacing some sod, to as involved as a full-scale landscape revamp.
-If you’ve had large trucks, dozers and/or cranes in your backyard during an install, you will have restoration and should include it in your budgeting.
-Electrical could be as simple as making a connection to a box on the rear of the house, but there is usually more to it.
+If you’ve had large trucks, dozers and/or cranes in your backyard during an install, you’ll have restoration and should include it in your budgeting.
+Electrical can be as simple as making a connection to a box on the rear of the house, but there is usually more to it.
 An upgraded or separate electrical box is usually a necessary accommodation for a backyard pool that has a filtering system, lighting and jets.
-Dirt hauling is just what it sounds like – trucks hauling dirt.
-However, it’s easy to overlook and you might be hauling away that “garage-load” of dirt after you’ve installed an inground pool.
-That’s not an insignificant volume of dirt!

 You’ll want a cover.
 Many pool owners opt for an automatic cover.
 Pool covers are about much more than just keeping out a few leaves.
 In addition to keeping airborne debris off the water’s surface, pool covers help lower water loss and chemical use while your pool is unused.
 In addition, automatic pool covers can provide an extra level of safety above and beyond the security fence or other precautions you may have in place.